dom-kufel/dominik-kufel.github.io/blog/_posts/2024-06-17-neural_quantum-intro.md

 ## Neural networks for quantum - basics

-Let's consider the problem of finding the lowest energy states or time dynamics of a quantum many-body problem.
+We will study the problem of finding the lowest energy states or time dynamics of a quantum many-body system.
 The basics of applying neural networks to it are really simple.
 We will consider three key ideas <a href="#references">*[Carleo&Troyer (2017)]*</a>.
-First, we will expand a quantum state in a certain basis where coefficients will be parametrized by a neural network.
-Second, we will treat an expectation value of a Hamiltonian as a loss function and evaluate it through sampling.
-Third, we will optimize the loss function by the steepest descent on neural network parameters.
+1. We will expand a quantum state in a certain basis where coefficients will be parametrized by a neural network.
+2. We will treat an expectation value of a Hamiltonian as a loss function and evaluate it through sampling.
+3. We will optimize the loss function by the steepest descent on neural network parameters.
 Note, all this is purely optimization: there is no data and we utilize neural networks only as (powerful!) function approximators[^2].
 For simplicity, we will focus on spin Hamiltonian models, but the formalism below extends to fermions and bosons as well.

 ### Representating a quantum state

 <details>
-<summary><b>ML BOX 1:</b> Bra-ket notation and inner products. </summary>
+<summary><b>ML BOX 1:</b> Notation, quantum states and inner products. </summary>
 <div markdown="1">
 <span style="font-size:0.85em;"> In quantum mechanics, the state of a system, such as a collection of "qubits" (spins $$1/2$$) is represented as a vector $$|\psi \rangle$$ in a tensor product Hilbert space.
 For a system with $$N$$ qubits, this Hilbert space has a dimension $$2^N$$.
 Any vector in this space might be decomposed in a complete basis of length $$N$$ combinations of 0’s and 1’s.
 For instance $$|000\rangle = |0\rangle \otimes |0\rangle \otimes |0\rangle$$ for $$N=3$$ corresponds to a basis vector $$e_0=(1,0,0,0,0,0,0,0)$$.
 To denote vectors in a Hilbert space $$\mathcal{H}$$ physicists often use bra-ket notation where "ket" is denoted by $$|\psi \rangle \in \mathcal{H}$$ and dual vector "bra" by $$\langle \phi | \in \mathcal{H}^{*}$$.
 In such notation, an inner product becomes $$\langle \phi | \psi \rangle \in \mathcal{C}$$.
 A quantum mechanical expectation value of an operator $$Q$$ in state $$|\psi \rangle$$ then can be written as $$\langle \psi | Q \psi \rangle$$.
 Throughout we assume working with an orthonormal basis $$\langle i|j\rangle = \delta_{ij}$$ thus e.g., $$\langle 000 | 001 \rangle = \langle 0 | 0 \rangle \langle 0 | 0 \rangle \langle 0 | 1 \rangle = 0$$.
 If you feel uncomfortable with using bra-ket notation just think of $$|\psi \rangle$$ as a $$2^N$$ dimensional complex vector $$\psi$$ (decomposable into an orthonormal complete basis as $$\psi = \sum_i \psi_i e_i$$ where $$e_i^{\dagger} e_j = \delta_{ij}$$), inner product $$\langle \phi | \psi \rangle$$ as $$\phi^{\dagger} \psi$$ where $${\dagger}$$ denotes conjugate transpose, and $$\langle \psi | Q \psi \rangle$$ as a quadratic form $$\psi^{\dagger} Q \psi$$. </span>
 </div>